Dear Aunt Tracy: The Great End Time Debate Clarified for Busy Homemakers and Teens

 The solution is not difficult.
-As a close reading of Revelation 20 will show, John is not speaking of a future earthly reign of Christ, but rather of the era of his present heavenly reign: the Church era, the time between Christ’s first and second advents.
+As a close reading of that chapter will show, John is not speaking of a future earthly reign of Christ, but rather of the heavenly reign of Christ over the Church and the world.
+He is speaking symbolically of the present Era of Gospel Proclamation, the lengthy season (now some 2000 years old) between the Lord’s first and second comings.

 The Structure of the Revelation

-They are: 1) The Six Seals (chapter 6, followed by a sneak preview of the World to Come in chapter 7); 2) The Seven Trumpets (chapters 8-11); 3) The Woman and the Dragon (chapters 12-14); 4) The Seven Bowls (chapters 15-16); 5) The Fall of the Dragon’s Helpers (chapters 17-19); and 6) The 1000 years (chapter 20).
+The six visions are: (1) The Six Seals (chapter 6, followed, in chapter 7, by a vision of spiritual Israel [i.e., the universal Church] worshiping in World to Come); (2) The Seven Trumpets (chapters 8-11); (3) The Woman and the Dragon (chapters 12-14); (4) The Seven Bowls (chapters 15-16); (5) The Fall of the Dragon’s Helpers (chapters 17-19); and (6) The 1000 Years (chapter 20).

-With all this in mind, let’s take a quick look at the sixth and final vision of this section of the Revelation, the Vision of the 1000 Years (Revelation 20).
-Again, remember that all through the Revelation the Spirit was often pleased to use OT ideas and images to convey important truths about spiritual life in Christ’s kingdom under the New Covenant.
+Now, bearing all this in mind, let’s take a quick look at the sixth and final vision of this section, the vision of The 1000 Years (Rev. 20).
+Again, don’t forget that all throughout the Revelation the Holy Spirit was pleased to speak to us “typologically”: that is, to use many different Old (and New) Covenant ideas and images to convey important truths about the course and character of Christ’s spiritual kingdom under the New Covenant.

-Rev. 20:1-3: The Binding of Satan for “1000” Years
+Revelation 20:1-3: The Binding of Satan for “1000” Years

 Revelation 20:4-6: The Reign of the Saints for “1000” Years